NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     d.  ***Stub zone***

-5. You want to have all DNS requests for nonlocal addresses go to your ISP’s DNS server, except those for hosts located in the margiestravel.com zone.
+5. You want to have all DNS requests for nonlocal addresses go to your ISP's DNS server, except those for hosts located in the margiestravel.com zone.
 Any requests for hosts located in the margiestravel.com zone should automatically be forwarded to a DNS server with a specific IP address.
 Which of the following should you